xkbang/Stroke-Prediction/README.md

 # Stroke-Prediction
 This is a machine learning project to predict stroke.
-The project include the data preprocessing, model selection and  model runtime measurement
+The project include the data preprocessing, model selection, accuracy metrics and the model runtime measurement